The Beginning of Jesus’ Ministry

 Jesus had the servants fetch water to fill six stone water pots.
 These pots were placed in the feast so that guests could wash their hands before eating (Mark 7:3).
 They were large pots holding about 20 to 30 gallons apiece.
 Jesus then told the servants to draw a portion back out of the pots and bring it to the governor of the feast.
 Notice that Jesus did not physically participate in the process, nor were people aware of what was happening beyond the servants, Mary, and we find later that the disciples became aware of what happened as well.

 By Jewish custom, a man was given the job of running the feast.
-He made sure that food and drink was available and that the Jewish dietary laws were being met.
-He coordinated who ate when and were as well as scheduling the entertainment.
+He made sure that food and drink were available and that the Jewish dietary laws were being met.
+He coordinated who ate when and where as well as scheduling the entertainment.
 It would be a part of his duties to sample the food being brought out to see that it was fit for the guests.

 Because the word “wine” is used in our English translations, many people assume that the drink Jesus provided was alcoholic.
 However, the Greek word oinos is a generic term that refers to any product derived from grapes.
-Fresh squeezed grape juice and fermented wine would both fall under the category of oinos.
+Freshly squeezed grape juice and fermented wine would both fall under the category of oinos.
 Therefore, the context must determine the meaning of oinos.

 A simple reading indicates that Jesus made between 120 and 180 gallons of wine.
 This is a large quantity of wine, even for a wedding feast in a small town.
 Nor was the wine made at the start of the feast; they ran out some time into the feast.